Why people hated permanent daylight saving time when the U.S. last tried it

 The move failed, caught up in partisan politics.
 The clocks stayed an hour ahead in Florida and in other states.

 Some schools pushed back their start times; some cities bought reflective signs for crosswalks, according to news reports.
 The Post ran a story on “inventive Washington mothers improvising outerwear” from fluorescent fabrics, complete with photographs of kids wearing their handiwork at bus stops.
-The story noted some companies planned to offer jackets with reflective detailing in their back-to-school lines.
+The article noted that some companies planned to offer jackets with reflective detailing in their back-to-school lines.

 As the dark mornings continued, the complaints kept coming.